 Tracking the primates of western Uganda

-Where Uganda’s western border converges with the Democratic Republic of Congo and Rwanda, lies a collection of national parks that serve as a sanctuary for some of the most endangered primate species in the world.
-For a primate tracking safari in Uganda, you need to head to the forests that line the country’s western region.
-This is a bucket-list trip for many wildlife enthusiasts and an experience that will stand out for many years to come.
+The Tracking the Primates of western Uganda Where Uganda’s western border converges with the Democratic Republic of Congo and Rwanda, lies a collection of national parks that serve as a sanctuary for some of the most endangered primate species in the world.
+For a primate tracking safari in Uganda, you must head to the forests that line the country’s western region.
+This is a bucket-list trip for many wildlife enthusiasts and an experience that will stand out for many years.

 Mountain gorilla in Bwindi Impenetrable Forest National Park, Uganda

 In Uganda’s south-western corner lies Bwindi Impenetrable Forest National Park, famous for providing refuge to around half the world’s population of mountain gorillas.
-This iconic primate species historically lost its stronghold in Bwindi as a result of human conflict, poaching, habitat destruction and disease.
+This iconic primate species historically lost its stronghold in Bwindi due to human conflict, poaching, habitat destruction and disease.
 Fortunately, thanks to concerted conservation efforts, at the end of 2018 the mountain gorillas’ listing on the IUCN Red List moved from critically endangered to endangered, and their population is now believed to be over 1000 individuals.
+Tracking the primates of western Uganda

-Hiking up into the emerald green, mist-covered rainforest is an adventure in itself, but it is made unforgettable upon meeting these amazing primates up-close.
+Hiking up into the emerald green, mist-covered rainforest is an adventure in itself, but it is made unforgettable upon meeting these amazing primates up close.
 There are up to 11 habituated mountain gorilla groups in Bwindi, each within their territory, and each group has a variety of ages and individual characters that create a special dynamic unique to every family.
+Tracking the primates of western Uganda

 Young mountain gorilla in Bwindi Impenetrable Forest National Park, Uganda